Belmont University

 Real World Opportunities

-Our experiential design students' immersive installations "Prismatic Playground" & "Color Theory" are creating multi-sensory art experiences at the Frist Art Museum in Nashville!
+Our experiential graphic design students' immersive installations "Prismatic Playground" & "Color Theory" are creating multi-sensory art experiences at the Frist Art Museum in Nashville!

 These captivating pieces were born from a class competition challenging students to design accessible, interactive installations for the museum's transformative media space.